MarieP87/GCD/README.md

 1. Merges the training and the test sets to create one data set.

 * The data was extracted from the zip file.
-* The files used for the analysis were loaded :
+* The files were loaded :
      * features.txt
-     * activity_labels.txt
      * subject_train.txt
      * subject_test.txt
      * X_train.txt